CEEMS API Server configuration skeleton

 password: supersecret

-Assuming CEEMS exporter is deployed on the compute nodes of both SLURM and Openstack clusters and metrics are scrapped by a Prometheus running at https://prometheus.example.com, we can add updater config to the above examples as follows:
+Assuming CEEMS exporter is deployed on the compute nodes of both SLURM and OpenStack clusters and metrics are scrapped by a Prometheus running at https://prometheus.example.com, we can add the updater config to the above examples as follows:

 ceems_api_server: